chrplr/PCBS/docs/software-installation.rst

 This should display the 100 power of 2.
 Press `Ctrl-D` to exit python, and again the exit 'Git Bash'.

- If python does not start, there is something wrong
+If python does not start, there is something wrong.
+Most probably, you forgot to check the boxe ``Add Anaconda to my PATH`` during the installation of Anaconda. do it again.
+If it still does not work, ask for help.

 Finally, you must configure Git: Within a Git Bash terminal, type the following commands (replacing ``your_first_and_last_name_here``  and ``your_email_here`` by relevant personal information) ::